WebAssembly/spec/document/execution/runtime.rst

      \LABEL_n\{\instr^\ast\} \\
    \end{array}

-Intuitively, :math:`\instr^\ast` is the *continuation* to execute when the branch is taken, "replacing" the original control construct.
+Intuitively, :math:`\instr^\ast` is the *continuation* to execute when the branch is taken, in place of the original control construct.

 .. note::
    For example, a loop label has the form